 This is my new eBook edition.
 It is no longer available in print from McGraw-Hill.
 I have their permission to publish this updated eBook edition (Chapters) It includes extensive teaching and learning materials for classroom and online courses.
 (Teaching and Learning Materials )

-may request a User Name and Password from the author - Augustine DiGiovanna
+may request free User Name and Password from the author - Augustine DiGiovanna

 1. Demonstrate knowledge of demographic information pertaining